Man accused of stealing car at Massachusetts gas station arrested hours later in New Jersey

 Leonard said he was shocked to see it was one of his neighbors he's known for a long time.

-"I think he tried to not stop him," said Leonard.
-"I think he thought someone was screwing around or something with him, so he grabbed the mirror and then got dragged 20, 25 feet."
+"I think he thought someone was screwing around or something with him, so he grabbed the mirror and then got dragged 20, 25 feet," Leonard said.

 The suspect allegedly pulled up and parked next to another pump in a blue Chevrolet Malibu that was previously reported stolen out of Maine.
 Police said the suspect hopped out of that car and into the Reading man's Range Rover and sped towards the highway, leaving Leonard's friend on the ground, bleeding.